mfernd/kana-tui/README.md

 # kana-tui

-Learn your kanas from your terminal.
+Learn your kanas from the terminal. 🗿

 ## Install